danknights/microbiomemystery/README.md

 ## Helpful hints

 * Open the raw DNA sequence files first.
 Does anyone have C. diff?
-* Use the species plots to find key species mentioned in the reference articles below.
+* Use the genus plots to find key genera mentioned in the reference articles below.
 * Use the "beta diversity" plots to find which samples are most similar to one another.
 * Hint: Antibiotics tend to reduce diversity and increase Gammaproteobacteria.